The E Rhodes Sampling Project

 Sampling, truncating and structuring the basic framework of a playable instrument took a full year.
 To assure uniformity of the sample layers across the entire keyboard, George conceived of and built a device that can actuate finite/multiple layers of velocity dynamics.
 The device mimics the human motion but with indexed precision.
 He sampled 18 velocity levels for each of the 73 notes at 96k/24.
 The entire natural decay of each sample was recorded, thus requiring no looping.
 Every note on the E Rhodes was tuned and voiced to perfection immediately prior to sampling and truncating.
 George also devised a sample velocity table that ensures exact allocation of each sample by its dB level to its corresponding MIDI split point, resulting in a seamless and fluid playing response.
 Each note took several full days to complete to George’s satisfaction.
 Finally, a side-by-side comparison with the actual E Rhodes verified the “success” of each note.

-As a preview of what is soon to come, we are pleased to unveil a few demos recorded with the final version of our virtual instrument.
-We are privileged that the first artist to play and record these demos is the incomparable Terry Trotter.
-Terry is one of the finest Jazz pianists of our time and he was gracious enough to allow George to bring the virtual instrument into his home in January 2019 where Terry played 5 single-take, on-the-spot compositions that were inspired by the rich sounds he was hearing as he was playing The Famous E Electric Piano.
+We were thrilled that the first artist to play and record demos on The Famous Electric Piano is the incomparable Terry Trotter.
+Terry is one of the finest Jazz pianists of our time and he was gracious enough to allow George to bring the virtual instrument into his home where Terry played 5 single-take, on-the-spot compositions that were inspired by the rich sounds he was hearing as he was playing The Famous E Electric Piano.
 Enjoy!